vcmi/VCMI.eu/additional/docs/faq.md

 * What are the options to customize AI?

 > The default AI for adventure maps in VCMI is Nullkiller AI.
 It provides a challenging strategic opponent, but be aware that it might run slower on low-end devices, also depending on played map size.
-For a faster alternative, the VCMI launcher lets you switch to the simpler VCAI.
 If you're looking for an even tougher challenge, consider trying the Boost AI or Extreme AI mods, which offer options for increased AI difficulty.